 - Contains information found in privately published family histories at the Historical Society of Pennsylvania.
 The individuals found in these histories usually are from the colonies and states east of the Mississippi River, and generally span from the 17th through the 19th centuries.

 - Contains information about deceased individuals drawn from funeral home files, which include substantial additional information on the deceased, usually including date of birth, date of death, place of death, age at the time of death, cause of death, the address or institution from whence the body was received, place of burial, occupation, spouse, and the names of parents.

 Pennsylvania, Revolutionary War Battalions and Militia Index (1775-1783)

 - Contains an index to the muster rolls of the Pennsylvania militia in the War of the Revolution.
 The records in this database list names, sometimes rank, and a volume and page reference to the source material, which include further rosters, muster rolls, histories, diaries, and other documents listing Pennsylvanian troops.

 These databases join the Home Missionary Society of Philadelphia (1883-1889), Philadelphia Home for Infants (1873-1924), and the Philadelphia Placement Office (1898-1901), bringing HSP Encounter’s total record count to nearly 400,000.

 The Historical Society will continue to add new database to HSP Encounters as our digital services staff digitize and index new materials.

-Members: To access HSP Encounters remotely, click here or visit pal.hsp.org.
+Friends of HSP: To access HSP Encounters remotely, click here or visit pal.hsp.org.
 Please login with your HSP website/PAL (Patron Access Link) username and password and select HSP Encounters from the database list.